alifhughes/stage4notes/SOFT354/lecture-2.markdown

 ### Pinned memory

 - Technique for speeding up RAM < - > memory transfers
-- Transfers between the RAM and GPY can be very fast
+- Transfers between the RAM and GPU can be very fast
     - They use direct memory access to do the copy without involving the CPU
 - **but**, operating systems used **paged virtual memory**
 - The address you get from malloc() doesn't correspond to a physical address in RAM